Introduction

 - Styling and Layout: Developers use ‘

-‘ elements to group together sections of a webpage and apply styles, such as margins, padding, and background colors. - Scripting and Event Handling: JavaScript code may target and manipulate content within ‘
+<div>‘ elements to group together sections of a webpage and apply styles, such as margins, padding, and background colors. - Scripting and Event Handling: JavaScript code may target and manipulate content within ‘

-elements to respond to user interactions. - Responsive Design: ‘
+<div>‘ elements.
+Event handlers can also be attached to<div>elements to respond to user interactions. - Responsive Design: ‘

-‘ elements are often employed in creating responsive web designs, allowing developers to structure content for different screen sizes and devices. - CSS Frameworks: Many CSS frameworks, like Bootstrap, use ‘
+<div>‘ elements are often employed in creating responsive web designs, allowing developers to structure content for different screen sizes and devices. - CSS Frameworks: Many CSS frameworks, like Bootstrap, use ‘

-‘ elements extensively for layout and structuring components.
+<div>‘ elements extensively for layout and structuring components.